Search

 By collecting and analysing learner feedback, you can identify the strengths and weaknesses of your training from your learners’ perspective.
 This gives you a great opportunity to tweak it after identifying areas for improvement.

-Applying Level 1
+How to Apply Level 1

 While this step gives you lots of good information, it’s not enough to accurately evaluate the effectiveness of your training.
-As such, once you have completed the reaction phase, it’s time to move on to the next level!
+As such, once you have completed the reaction phase, it’s time to move on to the next level.

 Level 2: Learning

 The second level of the Kirkpatrick Model assesses how well your learners have acquired or improved their knowledge and skills through your training programme.
+Dr. Kirkpatrick outlines five different levels of competence to add that extra dash of precision:

 • Knowledge: Learners know the information